-Jaggery: Benefits of India’s Traditional Sweetener (+ simple syrup recipe)Updated: April 28, 2018 Healthy Living, Recipes, Snacks and Treats
+Jaggery: Benefits of India’s Traditional Sweetener (+ simple syrup recipe)Updated: July 27, 2018 Beverage Recipes, Dessert Recipes, Healthy Living, Sweet Breakfast Recipes

 While most in Western countries are still unfamiliar with this ancestral food, it is an excellent and nutritious substitute for more processed sweeteners as long as you know what you should be looking for!